CamillaOkkels/dbscan-benchmark/README.md

 ```

 The `args` part specifies all the experiments that are going to be run.
-The cartesion product of all the given lists is making up the list of individual runs that are tried out in the experiment.
+The Cartesian product of all the given lists is making up the list of individual runs that are tried out in the experiment.
 (In the example, 5 * 2 * 1 * 1 runs are conducted).
 `args` have to match the number of arguments expected by the constructor.

 ## Evaluation

 All results are stored in the following scheme `results/<dataset>/<eps>/<minPts>/<algorithm>/`, with one hdf5 file per run.
 The easiest way to handle them is to post-process them using a Jupyer notebook.
-An example is given in `evaluation/cluster_analysis.ipynb`.
+Examples are given in `evaluation/cluster_analysis*.ipynb`.

 In our experiments, we measured the following clustering times (in seconds).